 I’m Fiyel, an early career researcher & social technologist in my penultimate year of undergrad.

-My body of work is to shape high-risk transitions that do not merely redistribute power, but reimagine the infrastructures and mechanisms that allow them — interrogating innovation so that policy and institutional design serve as both compass and covenant, embedding net positive values into the scaffolding of progress before it becomes legacy.
-Between these exist contested futurities where my creative practice and curiosities lie.
+My body of work is to shape high-risk transitions that do not merely redistribute power, but reimagine mechanisms that allow them — interrogating innovation so that policy and institutional design serve as both compass and covenant, embedding net positive values into the scaffolding of progress before it becomes legacy.
+Between these are contested futurities where my curiosities and design practice lie.

-Specifically, my interests span sociotechnical systems that occupy a nebulous state of becoming: artificial intelligence and renewable energy.
-Each embodies transformative potential, yet risks perpetuating systemic violence without agility, alignment, and foresight.
+Specifically, my interests span sociotechnical systems that occupy a nebulous state of becoming: artificial intelligence, food systems, and renewable energy.
+Each embodies transformative potential, yet risks perpetuating systemic violence without agility and foresight.

-At the University of the Philippines, I am a Research Associate to the Vice President for Digital Transformation, where I play a key role in shaping AI governance and digital transformation initiatives that influence both institutional and national policy.
+At the University of the Philippines, I am the Research Associate to the VP for Digital Transformation, where I play a key role in shaping institutional and national policy.
+This builds on a longstanding portfolio of research and administrative work with senior university leadership and the policy research unit CIDS since sophomore year.

-In parallel, I am deeply involved in the Philippines’ energy transition as Head of Research at Youth for Climate Hope.
-Since high school, we have led strategic movement-building efforts, through the #FossilFreeNegros campaigns in 2019 and 2022.
-These initiatives successfully mobilized multi-sectoral coalitions to halt proposed coal-fired power plant developments in Southeast Asia’s solar power capital.
+In parallel, I remain involved in the Philippines’ energy transition, leading research capacities at Youth for Climate Hope.
+Earlier in high school, we led strategic movement-building efforts that put to halt proposed coal-fired power plant developments in Southeast Asia’s solar power capital in 2019 and 2022.

 Cebu is both where I attend university and officially reside.
 During the holidays, I move between Taguig and Singapore for family, or venture to other destinations overseas.
 Born in Bacolod, I was raised in the cultural hotspots of Negros in Silay and Dumaguete.